 The Open Geospatial Consortium (OGC).

-ISO/TC 211 has developed a series of International Standards which provide a conceptual modelling framework for geospatial information.
+ISO/TC 211 has developed a series of International Standards that provide a conceptual modelling framework for geospatial information.
 This includes constructs that define how specific aspects of spatial information should be modelled regardless of application.
-For example, ISO 19107 – The Geographic Information – Spatial Schema (ISO 19107:2003) specifies how to describe the spatial characteristics of geographic features.
+For example, ‘ISO 19107 – The Geographic Information – Spatial Schema’ (ISO 19107:2003) specifies how to describe the spatial characteristics of geographic features.
 These standards provide a framework within which information models can be developed for different application domains in a consistent manner.
 For example the INSPIRE data specifications are developed using ISO standards as a framework, resulting in full interoperability between data of the same theme from different providers, as well as a more limited interoperability between different themes.
 While INSPIRE provides an example of standardization across a geographically-defined community, domain content standards can themselves be promulgated in a specific community.
 This is the case for the models that will be developed under the remit of the FSDF as they will act as standards for data product development and data exchange.
 Both the ISO framework standards and the application schema developed from them are ‘information standards’.

 The OGC complements this modelling framework with a set of technology standards, which allow different systems and services to work together through the definition of standard ‘interfaces’.
 OGC also supports the development of some specific information standards in the form of application schemas, to meet the needs of specific domains or communities.
-Standards such as WaterML, GeoSciML, LandInfraGML and CityGML are defined using the ISO framework and implemented to enable the delivery of data on the web using OGC technology standard compliant web services.
+Standards such as WaterML, GeoSciML, LandInfraGML, GroundWaterML and CityGML are defined using the ISO framework and implemented to enable the delivery of data on the web using OGC technology standard compliant web services.

 The increasing ubiquity of spatial data has raised the need for seamless integration with other data on the Web.
 Efforts to clarify, formalize and harmonise spatial- and Web- standards have recently commenced, through the Spatial Data on the Web Working Group (SDWWG) that has been established as a collaboration between the OGC and The World Wide Web Consortium (W3C).
 SDWWG will focus on determining how spatial information can best be integrated with other data on the Web; how users can discover that different facts in different datasets relate to the same place, and set best practices.
 It is anticipated that this activity will yield important standards for the spatial community to deliver spatial data on the Web.